thycotic/ss-docs/directory-services/active-directory/understanding-ad-automatic-user-management/index.md

 ## Examples

 ### Example One

-1. Maria joined the company today.
+$1
-1. The next AD synchronization creates a SS account for Maria.
+$21.
+The next AD synchronization creates a SS account for Maria.
-1. Maria never logs in to SS because she does not need it for her job.
+$1
-1. Once the defined number of months have passed, the next AD synchronization disables Maria's SS account.
+$21.
+Once the defined number of months have passed, the next AD synchronization disables Maria's SS account.
-1. The SS license used by Maria's account becomes available for use.
+$1
+$2
 ### Example Two

-1. Joe gets added to SS but never logs in.
+$1
-1. The defined number of months later, Automatic User Management disables his account, freeing his license.
+$21.
+The defined number of months later, Automatic User Management disables his account, freeing his license.
-1. Joe gets promoted to a job that requires SS.
+$1
-1. Joe logs into SS.
+$21.
+Joe logs into SS.
-1. His account is automatically re-enabled, and he now takes up a license.
+$1
-1. Joe gets demoted to his old job, which does not require SS.
+$21.
+Joe gets demoted to his old job, which does not require SS.
-1. A defined number of months later, Automatic User Management disables his account, and the license is freed up once again.
+$1
-1. Joe has no idea any of this has happened—the automated process is hidden from him.
+$21.
+Joe has no idea any of this has happened—the automated process is hidden from him.

 ### Example Three

-1. Rupert logs in to SS several times per month.
+$1
-1. The defined number of months for Automatic User Management to disable his account is never reached.
+$21.
+The defined number of months for Automatic User Management to disable his account is never reached.
-1. Rupert's account stays current and his license remains his.
-The entire process is invisible to Rupert.
+$1
+$2